MaximumADHD/Roblox-Client-Tracker/README.md

 This is a sorted list of fast variables, which are used by Roblox to toggle changes to the engine remotely on multiple platforms without having to redeploy the client.

 ## Legacy-API-Dump.txt
 This is the legacy version of Roblox's API Dump.
 It is a feature bundled with their game client that exports a readable version of Roblox's usable Lua API.
-The file is extracted using `RobloxPlayerBeta.exe --API API-Dump.txt`
+The file is extracted using `RobloxPlayerBeta.exe --API Legacy-API-Dump.txt`

 ## rbxManifest.txt
 A file that describes (almost) every file that is expected to be extracted from the zip files specified in rbxPkgManifest.txt